 I liked the book.
 It feels a bit strange to say that I like a book with this kind of subject, but, if you are looking for an insight in the suicide terrorist mind, then do read it.
 We humans are so complex, that it’s never an easy answer why we do the things we are doing.
 In my point of view, it’s not only an interpretation of their religion or suicidal tendencies that lead to this things, but a whole range of aspects.

 The Women of the Cousins’ War.
 The Duchess, The Queen and the King’s Mother by Philippa Gregory, David Baldwin & Michael Jones

 This is the first non-fiction book, written by Philippa, that I read.
 She writes the first chapter, about Jacquetta of Luxembourg, David Baldwin writes the next chapter about Elizabeth Woodville and Michael Jones the last one, about Margaret Beaufort.
-I was so excited to start reading the book, as I loved the fictional books Philippa wrote on all three, back in March, details on Books I read this month (I read the whole Cousins’ War and Tudor series, so 14 books in total).
+I was so excited to start reading the book, as I loved the fictional books Philippa wrote on all three, back in March.
 Jacquetta’s story is wonderful, as she is.
 Reading Elizabeth’s story made me sad, as it always does.
 In the last chapter, about Margaret, I learned a lot of new things I didn’t know before, about her pedigree and her father and it was fascinating.

 I liked the book a lot, their stories are interesting.
 It was also lovely to see how much Philippa respected the truth in her historical fictions books (a lot).
 I enjoyed it and I’m happy I’ve decided to read it.